ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Note: `double-quoted` strings follow the JSON string syntax ({{Section 7 of RFC8259}});
 `single-quoted` strings follow an analogous pattern ({{syntax-index}}).
-No attempt was made to improve on this syntax, so characters with scalar values above 0x10000, such as <u format="num-lit-name">🤔</u>, need to be represented by a pair of surrogate escapes (`"\uD83E\uDD14"` in this case).
+No attempt was made to improve on this syntax, so if it is desired to escape characters with scalar values above 0x10000, such as <u format="num-lit-name">🤔</u>, they need to be represented by a pair of surrogate escapes (`"\uD83E\uDD14"` in this case).

 #### Semantics
 {: unnumbered}

-A `name-selector` string MUST be converted to a member name M by removing the surrounding quotes and replacing each escape sequence with its equivalent Unicode character, as in the table below:
+A `name-selector` string MUST be converted to a member name `M` by removing the surrounding quotes and replacing each escape sequence with its equivalent Unicode character, as in the table below: